iamemby/MiniTools-By-iEmby/README.md

-VEGAS Pro Scripts by iEmby (Mohit Bhagat)
+MiniTools-By-iEmby (Mohit Bhagat)

 Overview
-VegasProScripts is a collection of scripts for VEGAS Pro designed to enhance its workflow and make your tasks easier & faster than before.
+MiniTools-By-iEmby is a collection of buttons which can enhance your workflow and make your tasks easier & faster than before.

 ************************************************************************************